16 best games like Animal Crossing to play in 2023: Nintendo Switch, PC, PlayStation & Xbox

 • Farming, hunting for insects, mining and diving mechanics

-Coral Island drops you into an enchanting world to live off the land and form relationships with a diverse roster of over 50 townsfolk.
+Coral Island drops you into an enchanting world to live off the land and form relationships with a diverse roster of over 40 townsfolk.
+You can explore the seafloor and clear away trash to save the coral reefs and obtain rare items by defeating monsters in deep caverns.

 Coral Island prides itself on being a laid-back, chill experience where you can be who you want.
-Coral Island is the perfect escape from reality, just like Animal Crossing.
+It's the perfect escape from reality, just like Animal Crossing.

 Disney Dreamlight Valley Promotional image of the Magic Kingdom